Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Conclusion

-A cardboard box is a shipping container made of thick heavy duty paper known as paperboard, which is more than 0.01 inch or 0.25 mm thick.
+A cardboard box is a shipping container made of thick heavy-duty paper known as paperboard, which is more than 0.01 inch (0.25 mm) thick.
 The term cardboard is used as a generic descriptor for various types of solid firm papers used to produce boxes.
-Included in the general term cardboard are corrugated fiberboard boxes made with multiple plies of paper.

 Paperboard is one of the most popular forms of materials used for retail packaging due to the fact that it can be easily shaped, designed, configured, and engineered to offer a positive and aesthetic appearance for a product.
 Properly made paperboard is the first impression that customers get of a product or brand and is the method for presenting and displaying a product.

-Paperboard and corrugated board are two of the most common types of cardboard but are not the only types.
+Paperboard is the most common type of cardboard but is not the only type.
 Cardboard is a highly versatile material that comes in a wide variety of forms and can be structured to meet specific and specialized needs.
 The flexibility of cardboard allows it to be adjusted and adapted to different strengths, weights, widths, and endless functions.

-The introduction of the cardboard box during the first industrial revolution radically changed the nature of the shipping and packaging industries.
-The first cardboard box was introduced by Sir Malcolm Thornhill in 1817.
-They first appeared in the United States in 1895 where they took off and became common packaging containers.
+The introduction of the cardboard box during the first industrial revolution radically changed the nature of the packaging industries.
+The first cardboard box was introduced by Sir Malcolm Thornhill in 1817 and first appeared in the United States in 1895, where they took off and became common packaging containers.

 A corrugated box is a disposable container whose sides are made up of layers of material that include an inside layer, outer layer, and middle layer.
 The middle layer, between the outer and inner layers, is fluted, which are rigid wave shaped arches that provide cushioning...